COUPON – Save 15% off your entire order with code NAPLAB15.

 Motion Transfer Test

-Motion transfer was exceptionally high on the Naturepedic Chorus mattress.
+Motion transfer was extremely high on the Naturepedic Chorus mattress.
 In our tests, we measured an acceleration range of 18.95 m/s².

 Max.
 Acceleration